Mary BerryRECIPES

 Why You'll Love This Recipe

-• The method ensures a beautifully moist sponge and a rich, deeply flavoured, glossy sauce.
+• The method ensures a beautifully light sponge that truly absorbs the rich, buttery toffee sauce.

 Ingredients